 If I am a UK seller who only sells on a marketplace, how do I use IOSS?

-Under IOSS, if a UK seller is selling to EU customers through a larger marketplace, the marketplace takes on the responsibility for VAT.
+Under IOSS, if a UK seller is selling to EU customers through a larger marketplace, the marketplace takes on the responsibility for import VAT.
 This means the UK seller does not need their own IOSS number/registration and instead uses the IOSS number belonging to the Marketplace they’re selling through.
-This applies to all items below the value of €150 and items over the value of €150 are liable for customs duty which is not covered by IOSS (a VAT system).
+This applies to all consignments below the value of €150 and items over the value of €150 are liable for customs duty which is not covered by IOSS (see above).

 Which Marketplaces are signed up to use IOSS?

 How do Parcelforce Worldwide charge for IOSS solutions?

 There is no charge for customers using your own IOSS number with Parcelforce Worldwide.

-For customers who don’t want to register themselves for IOSS, or want someone else to take responsibility for registering, calculating tax and filing tax returns we have two solutions which will be delivered via trusted partners Deloitte and Taxamo.
-The billing for those solutions is done directly between the partners and customers.
+For customers who don’t want to register themselves for IOSS, or want someone else to take responsibility for registering, calculating tax and filing tax returns there are a number of third party options widely available such as Taxamo.
+The billing for this solution is done directly between the partner and customers.
 It is not part of Parcelforce Worldwide billing or invoicing.